75lb/usage-stats/README.md

 <a name="module_usage-stats--UsageStats+send"></a>

 #### usageStats.send() ↩︎
-Send queued hits.
-If offline, the hits will be stored and re-tried on next invocation.
+Send queued stats using as few requests as possible (typically a single request - a max of 20 events/screenviews may be sent per request).
+If offline, the stats will be stored and re-tried on next invocation.

 **Kind**: instance method of <code>[UsageStats](#exp_module_usage-stats--UsageStats)</code>
 **Chainable**